PaulKinlan/paul.kinlan.me/content/2014-02-21-Using-the-Github-API-to-optimise-your-workflow.markdown

 ---
+date: 2014-02-21
+description: We've done a lot of work using Github in the recent past and here is some of the work that we have optimised.
 slug: Using-the-Github-API-to-optimise-your-workflow
-date: 2014-02-21
+summary: This blog post details how the HTML5 Rocks team leveraged the GitHub API to streamline their content publishing workflow.
+Previously, a manual process involved a weekly \"sheriff\" monitoring commits and pull requests, pulling changes locally, and deploying to App Engine.
+This was time-consuming and error-prone.
+Using the GitHub API, combined with PyGithub, they automated this process.
+Now, articles are managed through GitHub Issues.
+A webhook triggers automatic deployment to a staging server on every commit, and merging the master branch into the live branch deploys the changes to the live site.
+This automation significantly reduced deployment time and improved team visibility, enabling more frequent updates and contributions.
+tags:
+- github
+- api
+- workflow
+- automation
+- html5
+- appengine
+- webhook
+- deployment
+- python
+- open source
+- content management

-title: "Using the Github API to optimise your workflow"
+title: Using the Github API to optimise your workflow
-description: "We've done a lot of work using Github in the recent past and here is some of the work that we have optimised."

 ---

 It is no secret that Github is amazing.
 I don't think it is widely known that they also have a **very** comprehensive [Developer Platform](http://developer.github.com/).